hspazio/hspazio.github.io/_posts/2017-11-15-worker-pool.markdown

 comments: true
 ---

-Often in time when you need to execute multiple tasks it pays off running them in parallel, especially when they involve blocking I/O operations.
+Often in time when you need to execute multiple tasks it pays off to run them in parallel, especially when they involve blocking I/O operations.
-However, it may not always be possible to spawn as many threads as the number of tasks, think about the maximum number of connections allowed to a database server or threads that could use large chunk of memory.
+However, it may not always be possible to spin as many threads as the number of tasks, think about the maximum number of connections allowed to a database server or threads that could use large chunks of memory.

 In order to improve performance of an application without using tonnes of resources the Worker Pool is a simple and efficient solution that powers many concurrency patterns.